SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 **Write amplification** is the ratio of the amount of data written to the storage device and the amount of data requested by the user.
 In the above example, write amplification is 32 (`4*1024 bytes / 128 bytes`).

-### Analysis of Read-Write amplification in LevelDB
+### Analysis of Read Write amplification in LevelDB

 Let's analyze the read and write amplification in LevelDB.